ToWipf/deye-solar-exporter/readme.md

 # Deye sun600g3-eu-230 Exporter for Prometheus

+Prometheus Exporter for Deye Solar inverter.

+Depending on the WiFi stability, the data is queried faster or slower.
+To give the exporter enough time, the Prometheus timeout should be set to at least one minute.

+Runs fine on a Raspberry Pi with Docker

 ## Config

 currently still in the main and solarApi files.
-Customise bevor build
+Customise it before build

 ## Build